Sylvester Baxter: Travel to Mexico: Spanish-Colonial Architecture in Mexico

 Between 1920 and 1926 he traveled to Mexico.
 He wrote Spanish-Colonial Architecture in Mexico (La arquitectura hispano-colonial de México, in Spanish), a documentary registry of Colonial art and a critique to Colonial architecture in Mexico of the 16th, 17th and 18th centuries.
 The translation into Spanish was published in 1934, including images by Henry Greenwood Peabody which were later part of the collection of images donated by Fondo Guillermo Tovar de Teresa to the Instituto Nacional de Antropología e Historia.

 Death and legacy

 Baxter died in 1927 in San Juan, Puerto Rico.

-Baxter is the namesake of Sylvester Baxter Riverfront Park in Somerville, Massachusetts, a suburb of Boston.
+He is the namesake of Sylvester Baxter Riverfront Park in Somerville, Massachusetts, a suburb of Boston.

 In 1956, the Malden Garden Club dedicated the Sylvester Baxter Delta in Malden.
-(This was reported on page one in the May 15, 1956 issue of the Malden Evening News.)
-The Sylvester Baxter Delta is located at 42°25'48.5"N 71°05'04.8"W, in Malden, MA where Savin Street and Fellsmere Road meet.
+This was reported on page one in the May 15, 1956 issue of the Malden Evening News.
+The Sylvester Baxter Delta is located at 42°25'48.5"N 71°05'04.8"W, in Malden, Massachusetts where Savin Street and Fellsmere Road meet.
 The memorial plaque was rediscovered by two Malden residents in October 2015.
-Sylvester Baxter Delta plaque re-discovered at Fellsmere Park in Malden.